Inference for Dependent Data with Learned Clusters: Formal Analysis of Inference with Learned Clusters

-Theorem \ref{km_prop} does not require that the sequence of partitions $\mathcal C_n$ of $\mathsf X_n$ resulting from applying $k$-\texttt{medoids} to converge in any way.
-It also does not require that there be any notion of true clusters or a true partition associated to any of the $\mathsf X_n$.
+Theorem \ref{km_prop} does not require the sequence of partitions $\mathcal C_n$ of $\mathsf X_n$ resulting from applying $k$-\texttt{medoids} to converge.
+Nor does it require there be any notion of a true partition associated to the $\mathsf X_n$.